breatheco-de/content/src/content/lesson/learn-react-js-tutorial.md

 return <h1 id="name"> {person.name} </h1>;
 ```

 Something to remember is that in JSX/React, dynamic JS code within the HTML code (like above) has to always evaluate as an expression.
-For that reason, we cannot use JS statements within the curly braces, like an if-else statement, for example.
+For that reason, we cannot use JS statements within the curly braces, like an `if...else` statement, for example.
 Instead, we need to use a ternary expression that achieves the same effect.

 ```jsx
 return <h1 id="name"> {if(person.name == "John") "John"; else "Tom" } </h1>; // Does not work in JSX